git-ftp/git-ftp/README.md

 web hosting companies do not provide SSH or git support, but only FTP.

 That is why I needed an easy way to deploy my git tracked projects.
-Instead of transfering the whole project, I thought, why not only transfer the files that changed since the last time, git can tell me those files.
+Instead of transferring the whole project, I thought, why not only transfer the files that changed since the last time, git can tell me those files.

 Even if you are playing with different branches, git-ftp knows which files